evkx/evkx.github.io/content/models/honda/e_ny1/e_Ny1/_index.md

 #### Second Row Seat

-The second row features a standard three-seat bench with a  split, allowing each section to fold separately to increase cargo space.
+The second row features a standard three-seat bench with a 60:40 split, allowing each section to fold separately to increase cargo space.
 Additional functionalities include:

+- [ISOFIX](../../../../technology/seats/adjustment/#isofix) (standard for outer seats)

 ## Climate System